Skip to content

 “Doctor, I heard that these mRNA vaccines can alter your genome”

-No. It is not possible for vaccine mRNA to integrate into an individual’s own DNA. mRNA from vaccines is unable to enter the nucleus of a human cell (where a person’s genetic material is stored).
-It is also not possible for vaccine mRNA to turn into DNA. mRNA from COVID-19 vaccines only provides the code for part of the pathogen (eg. the spike protein on the outer surface of a SARS-CoV-2 virus) and not the whole pathogen.
+No. Vaccine mRNA can’t integrate into an individual’s own DNA. mRNA from vaccines cannot enter the nucleus of a human cell (where a person’s genetic material is stored).
+It is also not possible for vaccine mRNA to turn into DNA. mRNA from COVID-19 vaccines only provides the code for part of the pathogen (e.g., the spike protein on the outer surface of a SARS-CoV-2 virus), not the whole pathogen.

 For more information refer to CHOP: Can mRNA vaccines alter a persons DNA?